bitrate-bash/youtube-downloader/README.md

 ## Output

-The downloaded videos will be saved in the `/Users/sahillulla/youtube-downloader/output` directory with their original titles.
+The downloaded videos will be saved in the `output` directory with their original titles.

 ## Error Handling